davidcheungo123/DataScience_Project2_Airbnb/README.md

 cols = ['accommodates', 'bathrooms', 'bedrooms', 'beds', "price", "number_of_reviews", "room_type", "host_listings_count",
         "review_scores_location", "review_scores_rating", "minimum_nights", "guests_included", "property_type", "amenities"]
 ```
-This results came from *PCA*, which will analyze the importance index of features.
+This results came from *PCA*, which analyzed the importance index of features.
 We selected around 10-20 attributes so that the model will not overfit.
 First due to the format of attri "price" and "amenities", ```apply``` function was required to change their formats.

 <p align="center"><img  src="./image/1.png" alt="price and amenities" width="400"/></p>